gotuna/docs/content/docs/basics/users.md

 This is most common way to store users, but you can also keep your users in MongoDB or any other type of storage.
-You can also add as many fields to your users as you need in your application, add methods to update or create new users.
+You can also add as many fields to your users as you need in your application, add methods to update, or create new users.